Breast Lumps In Women (cont.)

 - Excisional biopsy

-Fine needle aspiration is like a blood test in that a needle is inserted and fluid is withdrawn.
+Fine needle aspiration is similar to a blood test in that a needle is inserted and fluid is withdrawn.
 The fluid and cells are examined by a pathologist for signs of abnormal or cancerous cells.

 For some, a needle core biopsy may be performed.
 In this procedure, a hollow needle is inserted into the suspicious area, and a core of tissue is removed via the needle.

 To determine the correct location to sample by either method, the lump can either be felt, or if it cannot be felt, the FNA or core biopsy may be done during an ultrasound or mammogram.
 FNA of a benign cyst may remove the fluid contents of the cyst and cause the mass to disappear or markedly decrease in size.

-If no fluid can be aspirated, the mass is solid, and a direct tissue sampling must be performed.
+If no fluid can be aspirated, and the mass is solid, then a direct tissue sampling must be performed.
 Tissue sampling using either a core biopsy or an excisional biopsy (removal of all or a portion of the abnormal area in a surgical procedure) is the best method of making an accurate diagnosis.
 An excisional biopsy is done in the operating room using either local or general anesthesia.